ASCOMInitiative/alpyca/docs/source/faq.rst

 Have a look at this article |excpdang|.
 While the article uses the C# language and acync/await to illustrate the so-called "dangers" (failing to await), the exact same principles apply here.
 In the example above, you really must use IsMoving to determine completion.
 It is the 'await' in this cross-language/cross-platform environment.
-Iff you ignore IsMoving and instead “double-check” the results by comparing your request with the results, you run several risks
+If you ignore IsMoving and instead “double-check” the results by comparing your request with the results, you run several risks

 1. A lost exception (an integrity bust),